arijitgupta02/weekend_getaway_ranker/README.md

 If you like this project
-Give the repo a star — it motivates beginners to build more projects!
+Give the repo a star — it motivates to build more projects!